romainbrenguier/cbmc/regression/december_demo_sprint/scripts/README.md

 Calls to methods of the class javax.servlet.http.HttpServletRequest are possible sources
+The script find_request.sh helps you find such calls

 Finding sinks
 =============

-Calls to methods of the class javax.servlet.http.HttpServletResponse are possible sinks
+Calls to methods of the class javax.servlet.http.HttpServletResponse are possible sinks The script find_response.sh helps you find such calls